vincmazet/bip/_sources/index.md

 # Foreword

+Image processing is the science of manipulating digital images with computer means.
+This includes methods and algorithms to modify an image (resizing, filtering, registration...), improve the visual quality of an image (deblurring, denoising...) or analyze the information contained in an image (Fourier analysis, contour detection...), among other.

 This textbook accompanies the course "Basics of image processing" given in the second year of [master IRIV](https://www.master-iriv.fr/), at the [University of Strasbourg](https://www.unistra.fr/).
 The goal of the course and this textbook is to provide an overview of the main problems, tools and methods